maroontress/StyleChecker/doc/rules/UnusedVariable.md

 - Parameters annotated with `UnusedAttribute` if the annotation is not necessary

+Note that it does not report the unused parameters of lambda expressions.

 A diagnostic CS0219 is given only when a variable is declared with a constant initializer and unused.
 If the initializer has side effects or potential ones (for example, invoking methods),